4 Account Based Marketing Content Hacks To Personalize the Buying Experience

 4. Using Hyper Personalization for a Real Human-to-Human Interaction

 Content prepared ‘just for you’ can be the most compelling of all.
 Imagine clicking play on a video and the person opens by greeting you by name.
 It’s different, so you’ll at the very least keep watching to see if it was really made just for you, and what this personal message is all about.
-To execute on this, use a platform like Vidyard.
+To execute on this, use a tool like Vidyard’s ViewedIt extension.
 They also allow you to sync with your marketing automation platform and CRM system, allowing you to keep tabs of who is watching.

 There are many different ways to use super-personalized content.
 Consider using your company’s unique expertise, resources or assets to produce a special report specifically on the target account and its key challenges.

 For your top Tier 1 target accounts that are later in a sales cycle, you can go even further by producing a webinar just for one single account.
 Make this content unique around a challenge specific to the target account simultaneously positioning your company as the experts.

 While these may be labor-intensive exercises, you might also find a streamlined approach.
 For example, a simple, handwritten, personal note also has a huge impact as a direct mail piece.
 But writing, addressing and sending tens or hundreds of letter could take hours.
 This is where services like Bond.co come in, which generates and delivers handwritten notes for you – all you have to do is submit a form, and they’ll take care of the rest.